dapplets/dapplet-docs/docs/faq.md

 ### Where can I find a template to create a module?

-We have a [npm package](https://www.npmjs.com/package/create-dapplet-app) in which you can choose to create a dapplet, adapter or interface.
+We have a create-dapplet-app node-based utility with which you can create dapplets, adapters, or interfaces.
+For use it, run:

+`npx create-dapplet-app`

+More info about settings you can find [here](https://www.npmjs.com/package/create-dapplet-app).